Citizen involvement is critical to the delivery of the Riparian Areas Protection Regulation and supports the ministry in protecting fish habitat.

 Information on lodging a complaint

-Information on how to pursue complaints or concerns pertaining to the RAR can be found in the Information Guide.
+Information on how to pursue complaints or concerns pertaining to the RAPR can be found in the Information Guide.

 For immediate habitat impacts